Europa Clipper: Transit and observation

-The trajectory of Europa Clipper started with a gravity assist from Mars on March 1, 2025, causing the probe to slow down a little (speed reduced by 2 kilometers per second) and modifying its orbit around the Sun such that it will allow the spacecraft to fly by Earth on December 3, 2026, gaining additional speed.
+The trajectory of Europa Clipper started with a gravity assist from Mars on March 1, 2025, causing the probe to slow down a little (speed reduced by 2 km/s) and modifying its orbit around the Sun such that it will allow the spacecraft to fly by Earth on December 3, 2026, gaining additional speed.
 The probe will then arc (reach aphelion) beyond Jupiter's orbit on October 4, 2029 before slowly falling into Jupiter's gravity well and executing its orbital insertion burn in April 2030.